PLCnext/PLCnext_CLI_CSharp_CodeAnalyzer/Rules/CSADD022.md

 ## Solution

-You can also use the provided automatic Code Fix to convert the return type into an `[Output]` parameters. ( Press Alt + Enter on the Error line to find the Code Fix in the context menu)
+You can also use the provided automatic Code Fix to convert the return type into an `[Output] ref` parameter. ( Press Alt + Enter on the Error line to find the Code Fix in the context menu)

-Convert the return to a parameter attributed with `[Output]`.
+Convert the return to a parameter attributed with `[Output] ref`.